-Sickle cell disease affects the red blood cells.
-People with SCD have defective hemoglobin, the oxygen-carrying component of red blood cells.
-This impaired hemoglobin causes the red blood cells, which are normally flattened disks, to become crescent shaped.
+This impaired hemoglobin causes red blood cells, which are typically flattened disks, to become crescent-shaped.
 The cells look like a sickle, a tool used in farming.
-That’s where the name comes from.

 Sickle cell trait

-On the other hand, sickle cell trait rarely leads to deformity in red blood cells, and only under certain conditions.
-Under most circumstances, people with SCT have enough normal hemoglobin to prevent the cells from becoming sickle-shaped.
-Without the sickling, red blood cells behave as they should, transporting oxygen-rich blood to the tissues and organs in the body.
+On the other hand, SCT rarely leads to deformed red blood cells, and only under certain conditions.
+People with SCT typically have enough regular hemoglobin to prevent the cells from becoming sickle-shaped.
+Without sickling, red blood cells function as they should, transporting oxygen-rich blood to your tissues and organs.

 - high altitudes